akruszewski/gibl/manuscript/chapter4.md

   #:prefab)
 ```

+The reason we separate `peer-info` and `peer-info-io` is that later in `main-p2p.rkt` we won't have the context of input/output ports (before a connection to a peer is established), so it gives us a nice way to re-use the structure.

-`peer-context-data` contains all the information needed for a single peer:
+Finally, `peer-context-data` contains all the information needed for a single peer, that is:

+1. List of valid peers
+1. List of connected peers
+1. A reference to the blockchain

 ```racket
 (struct peer-context-data